 Can someone from The Tree Council give a talk to our local community / school?

-Our team of eight is small (but mighty!)
-As a result we are not always able to attend all the local events we’d like to, however our 6,000 volunteer Tree Wardens throughout the country are on hand to help and advise with all tree related issues and may be happy to attend your event.
-You can find contact details of your local coordinator, who can put you in contact with your nearest Tree Warden who may be willing to give talks or offer advice.
-If you would like a member of the core team to attend, please send your request to Sophie Smith at Sophie.email@example.com.
+Our team is small (but mighty!).
+As a result we are not always able to attend all the local events we’d like to, although our 6,000 volunteer Tree Wardens throughout the country are on hand to help and advise with all tree related issues and may be happy to attend your event.
+You can find contact details of your local coordinator here, and they will be able to put you in contact with your nearest Tree Warden who may be willing to give talks or offer advice.
+If you would like a member of our core team to attend, please send your request to email@example.com.

 Which are the best trees to plant to capture carbon?